AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 example.org$$script[data-src="banner"]
 ```

-This rule will delete all `script` elements with `data-src` attribute that contain `banner` substring.
-The rule will only work for `example.org` and all its subdomains.
+This rule removes all `script` elements with the attribute `data-src` containing the substring `banner`.
+The rule applies only to `example.org` and all its subdomains.

 <a id="html-filtering-rules-attributes"></a>
 #### Special attributes